France to ban a Syngenta pesticide to protect bees

 France intends to withdraw the permit of the Cruiser OSR pesticide used for coating rape seeds, pending a two-week period during which Syngenta can submit its own evidence, Agriculture Minister Stephane Le Foll said on Friday.

-The decision was based on a report from French health and safety agency ANSES, which went along with recent scientific findings suggesting that a sub-lethal dose of thiamethoxam, a molecule contained in Cruiser, made bees more likely to lose their way and die.
+The decision was based on a report from French health and safety agency ANSES, which went along with the findings of a recent scientific study suggesting that a low dose of thiamethoxam, a molecule contained in Cruiser, made bees more likely to lose their way and die.

-“Currently in France you have 650,000 hectares that are cultivated (with Cruiser-treated rapeseed), and there are no cases of bee mortality identified as being linked to Cruiser,” Laurent Peron, head of corporate communication for Syngenta France, told Reuters.

-This crop area amounts to nearly half of about 1.5 million hectares of rapeseed sown in France.
-In Europe, more than 3 million hectares of rapeseed use Cruiser, including in Germany, Peron said.

-France is the largest crop producer in the European Union and with Germany is the leading EU grower of rapeseed, used for making vegetable oil and biodiesel fuel.
+France is the largest crop producer in the European Union and with Germany is the leading grower of rapeseed, an oilseed used for making vegetable oil and biodiesel fuel.

-The French ban on the pesticide will take effect before the start of the next rapeseed sowing campaign in late summer, a farm ministry official said, stressing that it would not affect versions of Cruiser used for other crops such as maize (corn).
+The ban on the pesticide will take effect before the start of the next rapeseed sowing campaign in late summer, a farm ministry official added, stressing that it would not affect other versions of Cruiser used for maize and to spray rapeseed.

-France also has asked the European Commission to reconsider its criteria for authorizing Cruiser for rapeseed ahead of the next sowing campaign, Le Foll said.
+France also has asked the European Commission to reconsider its criteria for authorising Cruiser for rapeseed ahead of the next sowing campaign, Le Foll said.

+The planned ban marks one of the first decisions of Le Foll, who became farm minister last month after the election of Socialist Francois Hollande as president, although the review by ANSES was ordered by his predecessor Bruno Le Maire.

 In its report, ANSES said while exposure of bees to thiamethoxam in actual field conditions was lower than in the recent study on bee navigation, a similar level could not be excluded in some circumstances.